Carbon Pricing Program

 5. Spread by aligning price signals and supporting policies, harmonizing across borders, so pricing can be enacted country by country.

-In 2015, we supported the design and launch of the Carbon Pricing Leadership Coalition, and have contributed regularly to its technical workshops, high-level events, and stakeholder outreach and communications efforts.
+In 2014, the PARIS Principles were integral to our engagement around draft language for what would become Article 6 of the Paris Agreement, during the COP20 negotiations in December 2014, in Lima, Perú.
+In 2015, we supported the design and launch of the Carbon Pricing Leadership Coalition (CPLC), and have contributed regularly to its technical workshops, high-level events, and stakeholder outreach and communications efforts.

 Rules for non-market approaches to OMGE hold immense promise for accelerating climate-smart finance, agriculture, land use, infrastructure, and development, by: